 Regional Accreditation: The Reach Institute for School Leadership is accredited by WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, (510) 748-9001.

 License to Operate: The Reach Institute for School Leadership is a private institution that it is approved to operate by the Bureau for Private Postsecondary Education.
+Approval to operate means compliance with the state standards set forth in the California Private Post Secondary Act of 2009.
 Any questions a student may have that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 2535 Capitol Oaks Drive, Sacramento, CA 95833. www.bppe.ca.gov (888) 370-7589 or by fax (916) 263-1897.